os-js/manual.os-js.org/src/v3/tutorial/panel/README.md

 # Panel Item Tutorial

+This tutorial shows you how to create and register your own panel items.

-Panel Items are containers placed inside a Panel.
+> Panel Items are containers placed inside a Panel.

-> OS.js uses [Hyperapp](https://hyperapp.js.org/) for its panel items by default.
+OS.js uses [Hyperapp](https://hyperapp.js.org/) for its panel items by default.

 ## Custom Panel Item